 That said, it is great training for the mind, especially if you are transitioning from a gym and a little fearful of falling, like me.
 I would suggest training indoors beforehand by doing lots of fall practice.

 I will admit, I did have a few moments of slight panic.
 One was on an easy French 5, where I found myself standing on a ledge wondering if I really want to make the next move, just in case I might fall.
 The last clip was a couple of metres below my feet, and I could not see the next one.
 From the ledge, I had to squeeze my body into a crack and bridge all the way up it, until I could see the bolt.
 It turned out to be an easy climb, but a slip off it would have sent me straight onto the ledge.
 Not the nicest thought!

 Most of the climbing in Frankenjura is sport, though some routes require extra protection.
-It is also worth keeping in mind that the grading in Germany is the same as the UIAA system, not the French system we are used to in the UK (so a 7 is around French 6b).
+It is also worth keeping in mind that the grading in Germany is the the UIAA system, not the French system we are used to in the UK (so a 7 is around French 6b).

 You can find some 7,000 routes scattered across 1,000 crags in Frankenjura – pretty damn huge! most climbing books consist of two volumes just to cover it all.